ORNL-Fusion/OEDGE/docs/source/beginner_osm.rst

 This is better, but there is still some work to be done.

 Next we will demonstrate how to modify the target conditions within the input file.
 We are able to scale the target data by user-defined constants with input options :ref:`Q33` and :ref:`Q35`.
-You may have noticed that the match to the Te data could be improved across the board were the target temperature decreased some.
+You may have noticed that the match to the :math:`T_e` data could be improved across the board were the target temperature decreased some.
 We can do this by adding the following options to our input file:

   .. code-block:: console

     '+Q33  Inner Target Data Multipliers (Te, Ti, ne)         '  0.75 0.75 1.00
     '+Q35  Inner Target Data Multipliers (Te, Ti, ne)         '  0.75 0.75 1.00

 You may add these anywhere, but it is a good to put them near the target data that was input with options :ref:`Q34` and :ref:`Q36`.
-Historically, Langmuir probes tend to measure higher Te values relative to toher diagnostics, sometimes as much as double.
+Historically, Langmuir probes tend to measure higher :math:`T_e` values relative to toher diagnostics, sometimes as much as double.
 It is therefore fine to decrease target temperatures if it helps the simulation agree with experimental data.
 The agreement improves, but density still leaves much to be desired.

   .. image: compare6.png
     :width: 500